Bendix Electrojector

-The Bendix Electrojector is an electronically controlled multi-point manifold injection (EFI) fuel injection system developed and made by Bendix Corporation.
-In 1957, American Motors (AMC) offered the Electrojector as an option in some of their cars; Chrysler followed in 1958.
-However, it proved to be an unreliable system that was soon replaced by conventional carburetors.
-The Electrojector patents were then sold to German car component supplier Bosch, who developed the Electrojector into a functioning system, the Bosch D-Jetronic, introduced in 1967.
+The Bendix Electrojector was a trade name for an electronically controlled multi-point manifold injection (EFI) fuel injection system developed and made by Bendix Corporation.
+In 1957, American Motors Corporation (AMC) offered the Electrojector as an option in some of its cars; Chrysler followed in 1958.

+The system proved to be so unreliable that conventional carburetors soon replaced it.
+Bendix then sold the Electrojector patents to German car component supplier Bosch.
+Developed over the next seven years with transistors as they became available, Bosch renamed it the D-Jetronic and introduced it in the 1967 Volkswagen Type 3.

 Description

-The Electrojector is an electronically controlled multi-point fuel injection system that has an analogue engine control unit, the so-called "modulator" that uses the intake manifold vacuum and the engine speed for metering the right amount of fuel.
-The fuel is injected intermittently, and with a constant pressure of 1.4 kp/cm2.
-The injectors are spring-loaded active injectors, actuated by a modulator-controlled electromagnet.
+The Electrojector is an electronic multi-point manifold injection system with an analog engine control unit, the so-called "modulator" that uses the intake manifold vacuum and the engine speed for metering the correct amount of fuel.
+The fuel is injected intermittently, and with a constant pressure of 1.4 kp/cm2 provided by an electric fuel pump in the gas tank.
+The injectors are spring-loaded, actuated by a modulator-controlled electromagnet.
 Pulse-width modulation is used to change the amount of injected fuel: since the injection pressure is constant, the fuel amount can only be changed by increasing or decreasing the injection pulse duration.
-The modulator receives the injection pulse from an injection pulse generator that rotates in sync with the ignition distributor.
-The modulator converts the injection pulse into a correct injection signal for each fuel injector primarily by using the intake manifold and crankshaft speed sensor signals.
-It uses analogue transistor technology (i. e. no microprocessor) to do so.
-The system also supports setting the correct idle speed, mixture enrichment, and coolant temperature using additional resistors in the modulator.
+The modulator receives the injection pulse from a generator that rotates in sync with the ignition distributor.
+The modulator converts the injection pulse into an injection signal for each fuel injector primarily by using the intake manifold and crankshaft speed sensor signals.
+Unlike modern EFI systems, the Electrojector used analog circuits and vacuum tubes in the control unit.
+Transistors were expensive, and microprocessors did not exist.
+The analog technology also supports setting the correct idle speed, mixture enrichment, and coolant temperature using additional resistors in the modulator.